D. D. Sheehan: Labour allegiance

-With an election demand of "Land for fighters" aimed at returned ex-servicemen, Sheehan contested in December the United Kingdom general election as adopted Labour Party candidate for the Limehouse division of Stepney in London's East End and polled 2,470 votes second to the returned Liberal, over a million demobilised servicemen still in Europe were unfortunately unable to vote.
+With an election demand of "Land for fighters" aimed at returned ex-servicemen, Sheehan contested in December the 1918 general election as the Labour Party candidate for the Limehouse division of Stepney in London's East End and polled 2,470 votes second to the returned Liberal, over a million demobilised servicemen still in Europe were unfortunately unable to vote.
 His demand was vindicated by the government's subsequent "Land for Soldiers" small holdings and cottage scheme announced in January.
 It became the Irish Land (Provision for Sailors and Soldiers) Act, 1919 which provided thousands of cottages for Irish ex-servicemen and their dependents.
 His engagement with Labour paved the way for his successor in this constituency, the later Labour Prime Minister Clement Attlee.

-From 1920 he eked out a living in journalism, in 1921 published his authoritative book, Ireland since Parnell, covering the period Parnell to Sinn Féin (book may be read online or downloaded free under the Project Gutenberg external link).
+From 1920 he eked out a living in journalism, in 1921 published his authoritative book, Ireland since Parnell, covering the period Parnell to Sinn Féin.
 Unable to practise at the bar due to impaired hearing (sustained in the war), made some business endeavours, for a time Literary Editor, leader writer and dramatic critic of the Sunday National News, and in 1925 publisher and editor of The Stadium, a daily newspaper for sportsmen.